Sanix-Darker/dockdb.nvim/README.md

     },
     oracle = {
         oracle_sid = 'XE',
-        username = 'system' -- this will be used instead of 'u' port = '1521'
+        username = 'system', -- this will be used instead of 'u' port = '1521'
     },
     mongodb = {}
 }
-for engine, conf in pairs(dockdb_ops) do
+for _, config in pairs(dockdb_ops) do
     for k, v in pairs(common_conf) do
         -- You can use this to set the config for a specific -- engine to overide the defaulf from common_conf